Faith in Flow – Life as a Christian Yogi

 This series is written for Christian yoga practitioners and spiritually-curious readers who wish to integrate their Christian faith with a deeper, more intentional yoga practice.
 It will also speak to individuals who practice yoga but seek a faith-centered framework that connects movement, mindfulness, and spirituality in everyday life.

-• Faith in Flow- Niyama: Santosha
+Faith in Flow- Pratyahara

 “I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty… Continue reading